 These guides have been jointly developed by the Code Owners.
 You can read the Code Owner’s announcement here.

-The Code is jointly owned by the Association of Superannuation Funds of Australia, the Australian Institute of Superannuation Trustees, and the Financial Services Council.
-These groups will support the implementation and oversight of the Code.
+Note: The Code Owners are The Association of Superannuation Funds of Australia (ASFA), the Australian Institute of Superannuation Trustees (AIST), and the Financial Services Council (FSC).

 If you change your employer in most instances you can request, they pay your super into your Vision Super account.
 Simply fill in the Choice of Fund form and hand it in to your payroll officer.